elmanreasat/imagipy/README.md

 pip install sqlalchemy
 ```

-## Running the App

-Run this command on your terminal
+- Run this command on your terminal

 ```python
 python -m flask run
 ```

-the app is now running on http://localhost:5000/
+- the app is now running on http://localhost:5000/

 ## How does the Imagipy App work?